 - To do an unlawful injury to the person or property of the individual threatened or of a third person.

 - To accuse the individual threatened, or a relative of his or her, or a member of his or her family, of a crime.

 - To expose, or to impute to him, her, or them a deformity, disgrace, or crime.

 - To expose a secret affecting him, her, or them.

 - To report his, her, or their immigration status or suspected immigration status."

-The issue in a California civil extortion case is not the plaintiff's actions, but the defendant's use of force or fear to obtain money or property.2
+The issue in civil extortion is not the plaintiff's actions.
+It is the defendant's use of force or fear.2

 People have the right to report wrongdoing to the police, government agencies, their company's human resources department, and so forth.

 But, just because you have the right to do something, it doesn't mean you have the right to demand money NOT to do it.